Headstorm/Interview/README.md

 These are domain specific problems that can be submitted individually.
 You can choose from backend, frontend, databases, or data-science.
 You can submit a PR for one, many, or all the challenges.

 ### Interviews
-These are language specific interview questions and you can choose the language in which you implement your solution.  <strong>These interview problems are not yet complete, so they can not yet be attemped.
-Planned completion by 7/01/2019</strong>
+These are language specific interview questions and you can choose the language in which you implement your solution.